JackPercival/chihuaWalk/README.md

 #### SQLAlchemy

 SQLAlchemy was the ORM of choice for ChihuaWalk because of how seemlessly it integrates with PostgreSQL and Flask.
-All database manipulation and seed data was implementing using SQLAlchemy.
+All database manipulation and seed data was implemented using SQLAlchemy.

 #### Google Geocoder API